BTG Begbies Traynor

 However, an insolvency practitioner is much more valuable to your company the earlier you seek their advice.
 By contacting an insolvency practitioner during the initial stages of distress, you will be giving your company the very best chance of survival.
 A wider range of rescue and recovery options will be available to you including negotiating with creditors informally through a Time to Pay (TPP), or formally by way of a CVA.
 When it has been left too late, it is often the case that a complete shutdown in the form of a CVL is the only realistic option.

-How do I find a licensed insolvency practitioner?
+How do I find a local licensed insolvency practitioner?

 Many directors will be recommended the services of an insolvency practitioner from their accountant, solicitor, or other trusted professional.
 While professional recommendations are undoubtedly useful, you should still be vigilant and ensure the IP you have been referred to is licensed and in a position to take insolvency appointments.
 Alternatively, you will be able to find an insolvency practitioner online.
 Choose one you feel comfortable with, and again ensure you check their credibility before signing up.

-With over 70 licensed insolvency practitioners and over 100 offices up and down the country, Begbies Traynor is the UK’s number one for business recovery.
-We offer a free initial consultation where you can learn more about your options and understand the position your company is in.
-Call us today on 0800 063 9221 for immediate advice.
+With almost 100 licensed insolvency practitioners and over 100 offices up and down the country, BTG Begbies Traynor is the UK’s leading business recovery practice.
+We offer a free initial consultation where you can speak directly to a licensed insolvency practitioner, understand your position, and learn about the options available to you.
+For a full list of our licensed practitioners and their regulatory bodies, see our recognised professional bodies page.

 About The Author